guzzle/retry-subscriber/README.rst

     use GuzzleHttp\Subscriber\Retry\RetrySubscriber;

     // Retry 500 and 503 responses
-    $filter = RetrySubscriber::createStatusFilter();
-    $retry = new RetrySubscriber($filter);
+    $retry = new RetrySubscriber([
+        'filter' => RetrySubscriber::createStatusFilter()
+    ]);

     $client = new GuzzleHttp\Client();
     $client->getEmitter()->addSubscriber($retry);

+The RetrySubcriber's constructor accepts an associative array of configuration options.
+The only required option is the ``filter`` option.

 Determining what should be retried
 ----------------------------------

-The first argument of the RetrySubscriber's constructor is a callable that is invoked to determine if a request should be retried.
+The requied ``filter`` option of the RetrySubscriber's constructor is a callable that is invoked to determine if a request should be retried.

 When the filter is invoked, it is provided the current retry count for the request and a ``GuzzleHttp\Event\CompleteEvent`` or